Korey Lee Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The Padres have the fifth-ranked team ERA among all MLB pitching staffs (3.83).
+- The Padres' 3.82 team ERA ranks fourth among all league pitching staffs.

-- The Padres surrender the fourth-fewest home runs in baseball (171 total, 1.1 per game).
+- The Padres surrender the third-fewest home runs in baseball (173 total, 1.1 per game).

-- His most recent appearance came on Sunday against the St. Louis Cardinals, when the right-hander tossed four scoreless innings while giving up two hits.
+- In his last appearance on Sunday, the right-hander threw seven innings against the St. Louis Cardinals, allowing two earned runs while surrendering six hits.

-- In 62 games this season, the 33-year-old has put up a 3.59 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .245 to opposing batters.
+- The 32-year-old has put up an ERA of 3.39, with 8.3 strikeouts per nine innings, in 23 games this season.
+Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.